Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Introduction

 \section{Introduction}

-In particle systems interacting with $N$ bodies, the evolution of each stochastic particle is influenced not only by its own state, but also by the empirical distribution of the entire system.
-The range of applications of this interacting stochastic models includes polymeric fluids \cite{xiang2004,OttingerBook}, granular materials \cite{bolley2013uniform,carrillo2003kinetic}, mathematical biology \cite{keller1971model}, galactic dynamics \cite{binney2011galactic}, synchronisation \cite{kuramoto1981rhythms} and plasma physics \cite{bittencourt2013fundamentals}, where emergent collective appear as macroscopic behaviors due to mean-field interactions.
-The complex collective dynamics of these interactive particle systems can be effectively captured by the mean field limit as $N\to\infty$.
-During any fixed time interval $[0,T]$, the large $N$ particle systems asymptotically behave as a collection of independent particles, known as the ``propagation of chaos'' \cite{Sznitman1991,ChaintronReview2022I,jabin2014review}.
-The evolution of the mean-field (one-particle) probability density in this limit is governed by the nonlinear Fokker--Planck equations \cite{frank2005nonlinear}, corresponding to a nonlinear stochastic differential equations, the McKean--Vlasov processes \cite{Kac1956-hi,McKean1966,McKean1967}.
+In $N$-body interacting particle systems, the stochastic evolution of each particle is influenced both by its own state and by the empirical distribution of all particles in the system.
+The applications of these interacting stochastic models span a wide range of disciplines, including polymeric fluids \cite{xiang2004,OttingerBook}, granular materials \cite{bolley2013uniform,carrillo2003kinetic}, mathematical biology \cite{keller1971model}, galactic dynamics \cite{binney2011galactic}, synchronization \cite{kuramoto1981rhythms}, and plasma physics \cite{bittencourt2013fundamentals}.
+In each of these fields, emergent collective behaviors arise at the macroscopic level as a result of mean-field interactions.

+The complex collective dynamics of interacting particle systems can be described effectively through the mean‑field limit as $N \to \infty$.
+Over any fixed time interval $[0,T]$, large‑$N$ systems asymptotically behave as a collection of independent particles—a phenomenon termed ``propagation of chaos” \cite{ChaintronReview2022I,jabin2014review,Sznitman1991}.
+In this limit, the evolution of the one‑particle (mean‑field) probability density is governed by a nonlinear Fokker–Planck equation \cite{frank2005nonlinear}, which corresponds to a nonlinear stochastic differential equation known as the McKean–Vlasov process \cite{Kac1956-hi,McKean1966,McKean1967}.

-In this work, we are interested in how to calculate and sample the stationary distributions of McKean--Vlasov diffusion processes.
-These stationary distributions, as the solutions of the stationary nonlinear Fokker--Planck equation, characterize the long term behaviour of mean-field dynamics.
-In a diffusion system associated with a free energy consisting of individual potential, interaction potential and entropy, these stable stationary distributions represent local minimum states of the free energy \cite{carrillo2020long}.
-Extensive and active research works on the long time behavior of McKean-Vlaso processes, including large deviation, phase transition, and uniform prorogation of chaos, has been carried out, for example, in \cite{Dawson1983, DW1989, GVALANI2020, jabin2014review} and reference therein.
+The stationary distribution, as the solution of the stationary nonlinear Fokker--Planck equation, represents the equilibrium state of the system as time tends to infinity.
+Understanding this equilibrium is crucial for analyzing the macroscopic behavior of the mean-field system, as it summarizes the collective dynamics of the interacting particles.
+In a diffusion system described by a free energy—comprising an individual potential, an interaction potential, and an entropy—the stable stationary distributions correspond to local minima of the free energy \cite{carrillo2020long}.
+Extensive and ongoing research has explored the long‑time behavior of McKean–Vlasov processes, addressing topics such as large deviations, phase transitions, and uniform propagation of chaos; see, for example, \cite{Dawson1983,DW1989,GVALANI2020,jabin2014review} and references therein.